 Potential candidates included the then fairly new Pathfinder (great access to the third row, good pricing, many scary reports regarding the transmission durability after only one year on the market); Toyota Sequoia (way too big for my wife to comfortably drive, very pricey); used Suburban (again too big and fit and finish was a big step down once used to a Touareg); Audi Q7 (never been a fan of the styling, getting old, pretty much a longer Touareg for even more money) as well as several others but those mentioned were the ones most considered.

 Then our eyes turned to the GL.
 Basically a lengthened ML platform with bigger engines, these had always appealed but not at the prices they commanded new.
 However with Mercedes’ (and other luxury makers) strategy of “lease it the first time, then sell it for 50-60% of the original price after three or so years with a warranty” these were coming down into the realm of possibility.

 The GL (platform code X164) was initially offered for 2007 and received some minor upgrades/changes for 2010.
 Three engines were offered, a 6-cylinder diesel (GL350CDI), a 4.6 liter V8 (GL450) and a 5.5 liter V8 (GL550).
-As I mentioned it is based on the ML chassis, some sources say it is wider as well as longer.
+As I mentioned it is based on the ML chassis, but stretched to accommodate the third row and with completely different bodywork.

 So, off to the new local dealership we went and were met with what can only be called a poor sales experience for a brand-new dealer that had a giant lot full of inventory, room for a dozen new cars inside, a bunch of well dressed staff, and our Touareg as the ONLY car in the parking lot for shoppers in the middle of a weekday.